 Document/Record Retention/Notices Except as provided in Section 2.2, no modification hereof shall be enforceable, unless in writing and executed by the Parties.
 The provisions hereof shall not impart rights enforceable by any person, firm or organization not a Party or not bound as a Party, or not a permitted successor or assignee of a Party bound hereto.
 Except as otherwise herein stated, any provision, article or section declared or rendered unlawful by a court of law or regulatory agency with jurisdiction over the Parties or deemed unlawful because of a statutory change will not otherwise affect the lawful obligations that arise hereunder.
 The headings used herein are for reference purposes only.
 Any original executed Agreement may be photocopied and stored on computer tapes and disks (the "Imaged Agreement").
 The Imaged Agreement, if introduced as evidence on paper, and all computer records thereof, if introduced as evidence in printed format, in any judicial, arbitration, mediation or administrative proceedings, will be admissible as between the Parties to the same extent and under the same conditions as other business records originated and maintained in documentary form.
 Neither Party shall object to the admissibility of the Imaged Agreement (or photocopies thereof) on the basis that such were not originated or maintained in documentary form under either the hearsay rule, the best evidence rule or other rule of evidence.
 All notices and communications made pursuant hereto shall be made as specified, and have the effect stated, in Exhibit "D."

-Applicable Law/Waiver This Agreement shall be governed by, and construed, enforced and performed in accordance with, the laws of the state in which the Committed Reserves are located and as herein provided in respect of the arbitration of disputes, without regard to principles of conflicts of law.
+Applicable Law/Waiver This Agreement shall be governed by, and construed, enforced and performed in accordance with, the laws of the state of wyoming and as herein provided in respect of the arbitration of disputes, without regard to principles of conflicts of law.
 No waiver or consent by either Party, express or implied, of any default by the other Party hereunder shall operate as a waiver or consent of any other default, whether of a like or different nature.

 APPENDIX "2"